 "Your gold watch, for instance, could be disposed of to raise the requisite sum."
-Bai Jove!"

-"But never mind that now-these, after all, are mere "But never mind that now-these, after all, are mere sordid details, unworthy of consideration," said Skimpole.
-"Let us proceed, my dear D'Arcy.
+"But never mind that now-these, after all, are mere sordid details, unworthy of consideration," said Skimpole.
+"Let us proceed, my dear

+D'Arcy.
 I have fixed up my telescope, as you see, at the window, to cover the section of the firmament which I am now investigating.
-I have already formed certain theories of my own with regard to the motion of their inhabitants.
-Perhaps you would like me to available them. to explain them to you."
-"Oh deah!"
+I have already formed certain theories of my own with regard to the motion of the planets, and on the much-discussed question of their inhabitants.
+Perhaps you would like me to explain them to you."

+" Oh, deah!"

 "What did you say, my dear fellow?"

 "Oh!
 Nothin'!
-Wun on, old chap!"

-On!
-Nothin'!
-Wun on, old chap!"
+Wun on, old

+chap!"